Illumina/strelka/src/markdown/strelkaDeveloperGuide.md

     ../strelka-A.B.C.release_src/src/configure --jobs=4 --prefix=/path/to/install --build-type=ASan

+### General Debugging: Inspecting temporary files

+All Strelka workflow configuration steps include an extended option to keep all temporary files which would normally be deleted by the workflow as it runs.
+Keeping these files may be helpful in various debugging scenarios.
+To turn on this option, add `--retainTempFiles` as a configuration argument:

+    configureStrelkaWorkflow.py [other_options...] --retainTempFiles

 ### Windows development support

 Strelka does not link or run on windows.
 However, the build system does